Park Plaza Mall

 Park Plaza Mall is an enclosed shopping mall located in the Midtown neighborhood of Little Rock, Arkansas.
-Originally opened in 1960 as Park Plaza Shopping Center, an open-air shopping center, the mall is home to two Dillard's flagship stores and merchants including H&M, Talbots, and Eddie Bauer.
+Originally opened in 1960 as Park Plaza Shopping Center, an open-air shopping center, the shopping center is home to two Dillard's flagship stores and merchants including H&M, Talbots, and American Eagle, Buckle, Bath & Body Works, Pandora and more.
 The structure contains 545,800 sqft of retail space, although Dillard's owns 284,165 sqft of that area for its flagship stores.